 Adjusted EBITDA.
-Adjusted EBITDA, which is a non-GAAP measure of financial performance, consists of net income plus depreciation and amortization, interest expense, interest income, income tax expense, stockbased compensation expense and other adjustments as necessary for a fair presentation.
+Adjusted EBITDA, which is a non-GAAP measure of financial performance, consists of net income plus depreciation and amortization, interest expense, interest income, income tax expense, stock-based compensation expense and other adjustments as necessary for a fair presentation.
 Other adjustments included the impact of a one-time Australian stamp duty tax related to the Leadtec acquisition in 2014, as well as the impact of use tax refunds in 2015 and 2014 related to items previously expensed.
 The following table provides a reconciliation of net income to Adjusted EBITDA (in thousands):

-Year Ended December 31,
+Net income Depreciation and amortization Interest income, net Income tax expense 2015 2014

-2015 2014
+Depreciation and amortization Interest income, net

-Net income \$ 4,639 \$ 2,704
+Interest income, net \$ 4,639 \$ 2,704

-Depreciation and amortization 9,572 8,570
+9,572 8,570

-Interest income, net (197) (187)
+Income tax expense (197) (187)

-Income tax expense 2,436 1,408
+income ux expense 2,436 1,408

 Other (209) 269

 EBITDA 16,241 12,764

 Stock-based compensation expense 6,379 5,396

 Adjusted EBITDA \$22,620 \$18,160